buildpacks-community/kpack/docs/tutorial.md

     default     tutorial-image        index.docker.io/your-project/app@sha256:6744b...
 True
     ```

-    The latest image is available to be used locally via `docker pull` and in a kubernetes deployment.
+    The latest OCI image is available to be used locally via `docker pull` and in a kubernetes deployment.

-1. Run the built app locally
+8. Run the built app locally

-   Download the latest image available in step #6 and run it with docker.
+   Download the latest OCI image available in step #6 and run it with docker.

    ```bash
    docker run -p 8080:8080 <latest-image-with-digest>